Above: CPSU delegates and members at ATO Chermside

 The event has now gone national

-This event was now been taken on by a CPSU delegates and members in a number of other workplaces across South Qld, including the ATO (pictured above) and we have just passed the $1,600 mark for the total raised.
+This event has now been taken on by CPSU delegates and members in a number of other workplaces across South Qld, including the ATO (pictured above) and we have just passed the $4,000 mark for the total raised.

 ATO delegates around the country have also got on board and are organising events this week and next week.